WebX-Divin/E-Com_Backend/readme.md

 ## Notes

-- Ensure that your Alembic configuration (`alembic.ini`) and `env.py` file are correctly set up to connect to your database.
+- Ensure that your Alembic configuration (`alembic.ini`) and `.env` file are correctly set up to connect to your database.
 - If you encounter any issues, check the logs by running `docker-compose logs`.

 ## Common Commands